 Scenario Complaints about lack of heating, damp and mould in a property.
-Scenario The tenant of a house emails the Council and complains that their home is cold as there is only a gas fire in the lounge and electric panel heater in the hallway of their Victorian two bedroom house.
+Action The tenant of a house emails the Council and complains that their home is cold as there is only a gas fire in the lounge and electric panel heater in the hallway of their Victorian two bedroom house.
 The tenants have asked the landlord several time to provide better heating as there is black mould forming on the walls even though they have the heating on as much as possible and are ventilating rooms to prevent the build up of moisture.
 An officer inspects the property and confirms what the tenant has said as well as finding that there is no loft insulation, that there are solid walls and that there are metal framed single glazed windows which are badly warped and letting in draughts and water sometimes when it rains.
 The officer carries out an assessment and identifies that action is required under the Housing Act.
 The landlord had previously complied with informal requests to carry out work by Environmental Health and as such a letter and schedule of works was sent to the landlord asking for the provision of central heating to the flat, insulation to the roof and that the windows were replaced with new double glazed units.
 The landlord was given a month to start the works and 3 months to complete the works.
 After, 9 weeks the landlord had not started the works and when contacted said that they hadn't organised for any contractors to carry out the works and intended to leave the works until the New Year.
-As winter was approaching and there was no reasonable prospect of the works being carried out in time a formal improvement notice was served requiring all the works to be carried out and a charge of £300 was made as the works had not been carried out after an informal request to do so.
-The Landlord then carried out the works within the timescales required in the Improvement Notice.
+As winter was approaching and there was no reasonable prospect of the works being carried out and a charge of £300 was made as the works had not been carried out after an informal request to do so.
+The Landlord then carried out the works within the timescales required in the mprovement Notice.

 Scenario Tenants complain about a dangerous spiral staircase.
 Action Tenants contacted us about a spiral staircase in the property they were renting.
 The landlord had installed the staircase to access the loft room he had built.
 The tenant was concerned because the staircase moved around as you walked up it, had no hand rail and there was no balustrade at the top to stop someone falling off.
 The tenant was over 60 and his 4 year old grandson regularly came to stay.
-An officer visited the same day and found the staircase was so dangerous that there was an imminent risk of personal injury from the staircase collapsing as well as the
+An officer visited the same day and found the staircase was so dangerous that there was an imminent risk of personal injury from the staircase collapsing as well as the risk of someone falling down the unguarded edge in the loft room.
+The officer tried to contact the landlord but he denied there was a problem so the officer carried out Emergency Remedial Action under the Housing Act.
+They employed a contractor to come out the same morning and remove the dangerous staircase.
+A Prohibition Order was then made which prohibited the use of the loft room for sleeping or living accommodation until the conversion was brought up to current Building Regulations.
+The landlord was recharged for the works carried out by the contractor, and for the service of the Prohibition Order.